 Customer success platforms help you see when people are using your product, how they’re using it, when they’re dropping out of the onboarding process, and more.
 The data you get from monitoring these customer health scores can be of big help in determining when to reach out.

 When performance drops, you can make sure to extend a helping hand before your customer gets annoyed with your product.
 That keeps the relationship positive, and heads off minor problems before they grow into major ones.

 The problems you monitor for will depend on your product, your customer, and your goals.
 But adoption and usage rates, as well as training results, are a good place to start.
 When you see a dropoff on any of those metrics, you know it’s time to take action.

-It’s a hard truth, but it’s an important one to realize early.
-What customers want is a solution to their problem.
+Customers want a solution to their problem.
 Most of them don’t care about the details undergirding how it works.
 They want to know that it will solve their problem and that it’s easy to use.

 This goes back to the marketing maxim of emphasizing benefits, not features.
 People don’t care that you’re using the latest cloud-based traffic routing technology in your app.
 They do care that your app is fast, and that they won’t have to wait to download information.

 All interactions with your customer, from your advertisements to your customer support to your upselling, should be framed around simple benefits.

 You can also simplify the onboarding and training processes.
 Do you currently have long webinars, extensive documentation, and esoteric user manuals to help your customers start using your product or service?

 Try using a simple checklist or two.
 Get people up and running as soon as possible, and get into the details later.

 Simplification should be one of your core customer success tactics.
 Always be thinking about how you can provide better service by eliminating information or activities that are getting between your customer and what they want.